Nexfinity/CakeyBot-Wiki/feature/economy.md

 * 💣 A bomb ends the round with no reward.

 You can choose to cash out at any time to lock in your earnings before hitting a bomb.

+> Note: Perfect games result in a double profit jackpot!
+{.is-info}

 ## High or Low